 “And the other?”

-“Well there isn’t anything else.”
+“Well, there isn’t anything else.”

 “That’s no problem at all.
 Just leave the rabbits alone.
 We can do that.”
-Elder Mako nodded his head in agreement and turned towards his people.
+Elder Mako nodded his head in agreement and turned toward his people.
 “You heard Zero.
 We are not to touch the Rabbits.”